What is it?

 Securing wire mesh over the air spaces in compost bins is a good way to exclude rodents.
 Hopper-style chicken feeders exclude rodents and small birds from chicken food; in addition, loose scraps should be thrown to chickens in the morning or in small quantities that they can finish during the day, so there is none left at night for rats.

 How Can I Get Involved?

 - Contact us — become part of the team of Riverlea residents who are helping bring back more birds and biodiversity.

-- Buy a trap through us — our traps come at greatly discounted rates, thanks to support from Predator Free New Zealand/Kiwibank.
+- Buy a trap through us — our traps come at greatly discounted rates, thanks to our funders.

 - Report what you catch — we’ll tell you how when you are up and running with a trap.